Skip to main page content - your browser does not fully support our CSS, or is text-only.

 It is our job to install and maintain the computing and networking equipment within CS&M and to install the software that will run on the many and varied computers.
 As well as the more glamourous computer hardware and software side of things, we turn our hands to the mundane tasks of changing printer paper and toner too!

-My main activities include UNIX, Windows and Macintosh system administration and the installation and maintenance of software packages on these operating systems.
+My main activities include UNIX, Windows and Mac system administration and the installation and maintenance of software packages on these operating systems.

-I am also the CS&M Safety Officer and a Workstation Assessor.
+I am the CS&M Safety Officer, Fire Officer and Workstation Assessor.

 What else do I do?